You’ve heard the term “puppy mill” before, but what does it really mean and why are they so harmful?

 Quite simply, a puppy mill is a breeding operation that cares more about making money than breeding healthy, happy dogs.

 Being a good breeder is not a cheap proposition — factor in the high costs of basic veterinary care and health testing their animals for any hereditary diseases, and it can be expensive to run an ethical operation.
-Puppy mills that are in it for the money more than love of dogs skip these crucial and necessary practices in order to minimize their costs and maximize their profits.
+Puppy mills that are in it for the money more than the love of dogs skip these crucial and necessary practices in order to minimize their costs and maximize their profits.

 Puppy mills come in all sizes, from big operations to smaller shops, but what they have in common is an inhumane approach that treats dogs as commodities instead of intelligent and loyal animals.
 Puppy mills can be pretty tricky to spot, too, hiding behind pet stores or glossy websites that look legit but refuse to be transparent about their sourcing or connect you with their breeders.